Travel Guide: The Best Beaches in Hvar, Croatia + Naturist Options

 I have personally visited some coves in vicinity of Brusje.
 They are located one after another at the bottom of the steep slopes, below this small village.

-These coves are more attractive for boaters and yachts owners but it’s possible to reach them on foot (be careful if you try to, though – it’s a very steep walk down).
+These coves are more attractive for boaters and yachts owners but it’s possible to reach them on foot (be careful if you try to, though – it’s a very steep walk down) – but impossible by car.

 The most beautiful coves here are Grabovac, Lucisca and Stiniva.